 With the controversy over new-style campaigns, political scientists invested significant resources to the study of state courts.
 An examination of the written record underscores the dramatic evolution of American state courts scholarship that occurred in tandem with the onset of new-style campaigns.
 In Figure 1, we provide a graphical depiction of the volume of scholarship related to state courts.
-Each plot in Figure 1 represents the annual number of journal articles in a
+The time-series in Figure 1 represents the average annual number of journal articles amongst six peer-reviewed journals that included key terms related to state courts.
+According to the estimates in Figure 1, between 1990 and 1999, there was an annual total average of 18.3 published journal articles in our sample discussing state courts.
+Between 2000 and 2009, however, there was an average annual number of 32.7-an impressive 78.7 percent increase.